Do Motorcycle Helmets Expire If Not Used? 7 Interesting Points That Answer This Question

 So, it really depends on your use; if you had a brand-new off-road helmet in a box and you hadn’t used it in many years, and you just got a dirt bike on ATV to ride around locally, then probably that would not justify buying a new helmet.
 But if you had a nice full-face street helmet laying around for years and decided to really get back into riding, and we’re going to be spending a serious amount of time doing it would probably be a good idea to consider at least looking at what the market now has to offer and how helmets have changed over the years.

-When answering the question “Do motorcycle helmets expire if not used?”
-You should understand it’s not such an easy question to answer in a black or white way.
+And so, when answering the question “Do motorcycle helmets expire if not used?” you should understand it’s not such an easy question to answer in a black or white way.
 From my more than four decades in the motorcycle helmet industry, I can point out some factors that would change the answer to this question.

 Even if two model helmets or different brands from different manufacturers are made from the same materials, generally speaking, it doesn’t mean those materials have the exact same physical or chemical properties, especially over a period of time.
 Composite helmets like fiberglass can be manufactured with many different types of resin.
 Thermoplastic helmets that are made of materials like ABS and polycarbonate come from various raw material sources and can have other properties they’re not all identical.